 Also, the costs of improving and maintaining chatbots will only decrease as technology advances.
 Think about the cost of a TV ten years ago compared to what something bigger and better costs you now.

 - Programmability - Chatbots can be programmed to automate many common tasks, such as scheduling meetings and sending reply emails when you’re out of the office.
 In this way, chatbots can act as digital assistants handling small tasks, which allows you and your team members to focus on more important tasks.

 - Increases engagement with customers - Chatbots provide another communication channel for your customers to reach out to your business.
 With 24/7 availability, your chatbots can increase customer engagement by giving timely offers and deals.
 And, your chatbot can be interacting with your customers on social media anytime they want to contact your business.

 Pro-tip: One specific way chatbots can increase your sales is by having one make recommendations to your customers.
 These recommendations can introduce your customers to new services and products your company offers.
 Recommendations can be made after a purchase or as your customers are shopping on your website.

 Limitations of chatbots

-While there are many benefits to using chatbots, we can’t forget that they come with some limitations as well.
+While there are many benefits to using chatbot service, we can’t forget that they come with some limitations as well.
 Knowing about the limits of chatbot technologies helps you understand where they’d be helpful for your customers.
 This section has a list of some of those limitations.